How to remove Pokki (Virus Removal Gyude)

 Pokki is a potentially unwanted program (PUP) that installs onto a Microsoft Windows Operating System with or without user consent.
 It has additionally partnered with computer manufacturers that pre-load the program onto a factory computer system.
 A concern with the program is that it can download and install as a browser add-on, browser helper object (BHO), and browser add-on named Pokki or Pokki Download Helper that will attach to Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer.

-Once Pokki malware is installed the item may boot every time Windows is started and has the ability to “hijack” or take-over the windows task bar (Pokki attempts to add or replace the Windows 7 and Windows 8 task bar and start menu).
-In some cases the Pokki virus causes Windows task bar to lock and makes it difficult to navigate to important locations on a computer system.
+Once Pokki is installed it will run every time Windows is started.
+In some cases, the program causes Windows task bar to lock and makes it difficult to navigate to other locations on the computer system.
 The Pokki icon placed on Windows task bar is often locked and does not respond to being clicked.
 This can make it very difficult to uninstall Pokki and other programs as directions to Windows uninstaller or access to Windows uninstaller is compromised or changed.
-If this is the case it may be necessary to right click the task bar and remove Pokki Toolbar to access a Windows Operating System properly (video below).
+If this is the case it may be necessary to right click the task bar and remove Pokki Toolbar to access a Windows Operating System properly.